mjhinek/comp1406/Tutorials/T1/README.md

 ---

-## Attendance Quiz
+## Tutorial Grade

-Please log on to cuLearn using one of the computers in the tutorial room and complete the attendance quiz.
-You can only access the quiz if you log in using one of the computers in the lab.
-You cannot use a laptop for this.
-This is a time limited quiz.
-Be sure to do this as soon as you arrive.

-At the end of the tutorial a TA will assign you a grade, call it G, which is 0, 1 or 2, depending on the progress you make during the tutorial.
-If you spend your time reading mail and chatting with your friends you will receive 0.
-If you have completed the attendance quiz on time then G will be your tutorial grade.
-If you have not completed the attendance quiz on time, then your tutorial grade will be max(0, G - 1/2).
-Each tutorial grade will therefore be one of 0, 0.5, 1.5 or 2.
+Grades for tutorials will be determined by the tutorial submission server.
+You must submit your tutorial work no later than 2 hours after your tutorial ends to receive a grade for your tutorial.

 ---
-In order to receive full marks for this tutorial, you must fully complete parts 1 and 2, and make some progress into part 3. **Completing part 2 means that you successfully submit to the server and receive a non-zero grade on it**.

----

-Note that tutorial grades will be finalized two weeks after the tutorial has occurred.
-Please check your grades on the cuLearn page for your tutorial often to be sure your marks are as expected.
+Please check your grades of your tutorials to be sure your marks are as expected.
 We will not be changing marks after two weeks.

 ---